 - 1 cup of green peas (either frozen or canned)

 - 2 tbsp olive oil

 - 2 tbsp fresh parsley

-- Mix all the ingredients together and allow to marinate for 30 minutes before serving.
+- Mix the vegetables with oil, parsley and seasonings.
+Allow the salad to marinate for 30 minutes before serving.

 Keywords: vegan, gluten free, dairy free, egg free, potato salad, Russian, winter, fall, spring, Easter